gbrissi/better_calculator/README.md

 ## Installation

-You can install the by accessing the [GitHub Releases](https://github.com/gbrissi/better_calculator/releases) section.
+You can install the BetterCalculator app by accessing the [GitHub Releases](https://github.com/gbrissi/better_calculator/releases) section.

 ## License